eecs110/fall2020/pages/_lectures/draft/16tutorial.md

 <iframe src="https://northwestern.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=f65f5d64-6224-43b0-88f5-abbe00214651&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" width="720" height="405" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ## What to turn in (same deal as always)
-As described in the syllabus, there are two ways to earn full participation credit in each tutorial session:
+As described in the syllabus, there are two ways to earn full participation credit in each lab session:

 1. By attending them (synchronously), working through the exercises, and asking questions (as they arise).
-2. By turning in the tutorial exercise(s) ON CANVAS **before** the tutorial session.
+2. By turning in the lab exercise(s) ON CANVAS **before** the lab session.

-Whichever option you choose, you will be expected to know the material reviewed in the tutorial for the exam, and are encouraged to fully complete and submit the tutorial assignments (though this is not required if you attended the tutorial).
+Whichever option you choose, you will be expected to know the material reviewed in the lab for the exam, and are encouraged to fully complete and submit the lab assignments (though this is not required if you attended the lab).